top of page

 Dissociation is a disconnection between a person's thoughts, memories, feelings, actions or sense of who her or she is.
 This is a normal process that everyone has experienced.
 Examples of mild, common dissociation include daydreaming, highway hypnosis or "getting lost" in a book or movie, all of which involve "losing touch" with awareness of one's immediate surroundings.
 All dissociative disorders are thought to stem from trauma experienced by the individual with this disorder.
 This aspect is thought to be a coping mechanism -- the person literally dissociates himself from a situation or experience that is too traumatic to integrate with their conscious self.
 Symptoms of these disorders are also seen in a number of other mental illnesses, including post-traumatic stress disorder, panic disorder, and obsessive compulsive disorder.

-• Dissociative amnesia - characterized by blocking of critical personal information (amnesia)
+• characterized by blocking of critical personal information (amnesia)

 bottom of page